AlexandrAnatoliev/project-euler/README.md

   needs to be `AlexandrAnatoliev`, not your own username.)

-5. Check the remotes for this repository:
+5. Check the remotes for your local repository:

 ```bash
 git remote -v